Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/user-status.rst

    access CVS: only the SSH method is supported (through the restricted shell).
-If you want to disable the pserver access, make sure you edit/etc/xinetd.d/cvs, change the 'disable' parameter to 'yes' and restart xinetd (service xinetd restart).
+If you want to disable the pserver access, make sure you edit/etc/xinetd.d/cvs, change the 'disable' parameter to 'yes' and restart xinetd (systemctl restart xinetd).
 You may also fine-tune the configuration file to allow pserver for some IP addresses and deny it for others..
 -  Access to projects web sites by Restricted Users is not controlled.